ggrazioli/LennardJonesFluidLab/README.md

 Statistical mechanics afficionados should note that the simulations are of NVE ensembles, aka microcanonical ensembles.

-For anyone interested in publishing work that references this work, citable link for this code has been created through Zenodo:
+For anyone interested in publishing work that references this work, a citable link for this code has been created through Zenodo:
 [![DOI](https://zenodo.org/badge/450248874.svg)](https://zenodo.org/badge/latestdoi/450248874)

 Have fun!